The history of Leighton's garden

 In 1997 the garden was reconstructed using the only known plan, which was drawn up in 1896 just after Leighton’s death, for the sale of the house.
 More recently, a white marble fountain has been uncovered and restored.
 It was the original fountain in the Arab Hall but was replaced by the black marble one seen today.

-In addition, and to take full advantage of the direct opening to the garden the Learning Centre now has, the museum wishes to create a dedicated area on the North-West border for outside learning.
-This may include activities such as drawing and painting from nature, horticulture, ecology and even cooking, using ingredients from a vegetable patch.
+Utilising the gardens potential as a place for learning, and to take full advantage of the direct access to the garden from the new Learning Centre, the museum is now looking to create a dedicated area on the North-West border for outside learning.
+This will enhance existing museum learning activities for school visits and public programme events, such as drawing and painting from nature, and exploring horticulture and ecology.